Startup Incorporation Startup Lawyer

 No, but Delaware is common for venture-backed startups because investors value predictability.
 If you incorporate elsewhere and later raise VC, you may be asked to convert or reincorporate into Delaware anyway.

-At minimum you will pay state filing fees and registered agent fees.
-If you use a lawyer, you are paying for speed, correctness, and a clean paper trail that matches venture norms.
-Costs vary a lot by complexity, number of founders, and whether you need cleanup.
-You can try to DIY or use help to complete your startup incorporation.
+At minimum, you will pay state filing fees and registered-agent fees.
+If you use a lawyer, you are also paying for speed, correctness, and a clean paper trail that matches venture norms.
+Costs vary by complexity, number of founders, and whether any cleanup is involved.
+Some founders handle a straightforward formation themselves, while others want help getting the documents and equity setup right from the start.

-Can I incorporate as a solo founder and add a co-founder later?
+Can a solo founder incorporate and add a co-founder later?

-Yes, but be careful about making informal equity promises before you have board-approved documents.
-If you add a co-founder later, treat it like issuing equity for new value, and use vesting so the equity matches ongoing contribution.
+Yes, but be careful about making informal equity promises before you have board-approved documents in place.
+If you add a co-founder later, treat it like issuing equity for new value and use vesting so the equity tracks ongoing contribution.

-Do I need to file an 83(b) election upon startup incorporation?
+Do founders need to file an 83(b) election after incorporation?

 You often do if you receive restricted stock that is subject to vesting and you want to be taxed based on the low early value.
 The key is timing, because the IRS deadline is short and missing it can create a bad outcome later.
 Talk to a tax advisor for your specific facts.

-Do I need a lawyer to incorporate a startup?
+Do you need a lawyer to incorporate a startup?

-No, and many founders use a startup incorporation service for a straightforward Delaware C-Corp.
-But if you have multiple founders, unusual equity promises, prior contractor work, or you are raising money soon, a lawyer can be worth it because the real value is getting the equity and paper trail right, not just filing the charter.
+No. Many founders use a startup incorporation service for a straightforward Delaware C-Corp.
+But if you have multiple founders, unusual equity promises, prior contractor work, or fundraising on the horizon, a lawyer can be worth it because the real value is not just filing the charter.
+It is getting the equity setup and paper trail right.

 Often, yes.
 If you are physically operating, hiring, or signing contracts from another state, that state may require you to register as a foreign corporation and pay local fees.
 Incorporating in Delaware does not automatically cover your compliance everywhere you do business.